View method middleware

-As you can see in listing 1, Django in its out-of-the-box state already comes enabled with seven middleware classes, so all requests and responses are already running through these seven classes.
-If you plan to leverage Django's main features, I would advise you not to remove any of these default middleware classes.
-However, you could leave the
+As you can see in listing 2-25, Django projects in their out-of-the-box state come enabled with seven middleware classes, so all requests and responses are set to run through these seven classes.
+If you plan to leverage Django's main features, I advise you not to remove any of these default middleware classes.
+However, you can leave the

-MIDDLEWARE_CLASSES variable empty if you wish, just be aware you may break certain Django functionalities in the process.
+MIDDLEWARE variable empty if you wish, just be aware doing so may break certain Django functionalities.

 |Adds protection against Cross Site Request Forgeries by adding hidden form fields to POST forms and checking requests for the correct value.|